 Ensuring everyone in the EU and the world has access to a nutritious diet in a sustainable way is one of the greatest challenges nowadays, and one of the most ambitious targets of the SDG framework (Borchardt et al., 2024).
 The need for a paradigm shift towards sustainable food systems is gaining recognition, as demonstrated by the growing number of initiatives implemented across the EU and worldwide (Barbero Vignola et al., 2024).

 There is urgent need to make the food system fair, healthy and environmentally-friendly at the EU and global levels (SAPEA, 2023; Bock et al., 2022), as stated in the Farm to Fork Strategy (EC, 2020) and in other strategic EU policies, including the Biodiversity Strategy, the Bioeconomy Strategy, the Circular Economy action plan and the new European Industrial strategy.

-Existing challenges relate to various environmental, social and economic developments taking place in the EU and globally, which threaten the long-term viability and resilience of the food system in reducing its future capacity to face, respond and adapt to disturbances and shocks (Smith et al., 2019; UNFSS, 2021).
+The recent Vision for Agriculture and Food (cit.) encourages the agri-food system to be attractive, competitive, sustainable and fair for current and future generations.
+It reinforces the need for social sustainability, to foster fair living conditions in rural areas, protect the rights of workers, develop skills and attract more women and young people in agricultural professions.Existing challenges relate to various environmental, social and economic developments taking place in the EU and globally, which threaten the long-term viability and resilience of the food system in reducing its future capacity to face, respond and adapt to disturbances and shocks (Smith et al., 2019; UNFSS, 2021).

 Climate change will further increase pressures on ecosystem services that support food system with negative effects on air, soil and water quality, and will also impact on primary production, with consequences on food security and nutrition of vulnerable groups in particular (Bezner Kerr et al., 2022).
 A cascade of impacts from climate change outside Europe may affect the price, quantity and quality of products, and consequently trade patterns.
 Increased prices for inputs, such as fertilisers and fossil energy, can cause production challenges and supply uncertainties, thus affecting food availability.